ARMmbed/mbed-client/README.md

 The API is written in C++ to allow quick application development.

-There are three interfaces between the mDS and mbed Client:
+There are three interfaces between mDS and mbed Client:

 - Client registration and deregistration.
 - Device management and service enabler.